Harvey Mackay: Career

 Following his graduation from the University of Minnesota-Twin Cities, Mackay became an envelope salesperson for Quality Park Envelope Company.
 He also joined Minneapolis’ Oak Ridge Country Club, where he played golf with area businessmen.
 Mackay became the number one salesperson at Quality Park utilizing the connections he made at the country club.
 In 1959, he used the proceeds from Quality Park to purchase an insolvent envelope manufacturer with 12 employees.

-From 1977–1981, Mackay chaired Minnesota's Stadium Task Force, which lobbied for the building of the Hubert H. Humphrey Metrodome.
-In 1984, Mackay and other Twin Cities business leaders purchased thousands of Minnesota Twins tickets to block owner Calvin Griffiths from selling the team to outside investors and relocating it.
+From 1977 to 1981, Mackay chaired Minnesota's Stadium Task Force, which lobbied for the building of the Hubert H. Humphrey Metrodome.
+In 1984, Mackay and other Twin Cities business leaders purchased thousands of Minnesota Twins tickets to block owner Calvin Griffith from selling the team to outside investors and relocating it.

 In 1985, the Mackay Envelope Company introduced the Photopak, an envelope that holds processed photo prints, and became an industry leader for this product.
 The company created the MackayMitchell Photopak division, privately owned by Harvey Mackay and Scott Mitchell, and today is the largest North American supplier of photo envelopes.
 In 2002, MackayMitchell Photopak purchased the photopackaging division of Mailwell Envelope.
 MackayMitchell Envelope Company employs 500 employees, produces 25 million envelopes a day with sales of $100 million.

 In 1988, Mackay wrote his first book, Swim with the Sharks without Being Eaten Alive (William Morrow and Company).
 It was on the New York Times bestsellers list for 54 weeks and has sold over 5 million copies.
 Mackay began his public speaking career following the release of Swim with the Sharks.
 Mackay's second book, Beware the Naked Man Who Offers You His Shirt, was published in 1990 (Ballantine Books) and reprinted in August 1996.
 It reached number one on the New York Times bestsellers list on February 25, 1990.
 The New York Times listed both books in its top 15 most motivational books of all time in August 1996.

 In 1993, Toastmasters International named Mackay one of its top five speakers in the world.
 His third book, Dig Your Well Before You’re Thirsty, was published in April 1997 and was a New York Times bestseller for five months.
 The following year, in December 1998, Ballantine Books published Pushing the Envelope, his fourth New York Times bestseller.